TheNinth7/openhab-garmin/source/user-interface/README.md

 ## Folder `commons`

+Contains classes used across all UI components.

+### `drawables/`

+Contains classes that represent and enhance drawable objects from the Garmin SDK.
+These classes extend the SDK's functionality, especially for improved positioning and compatibility with older SDK versions.

+* `BufferedBitmapDrawable`, `BufferedBitmapFactory`, and `LegacyBufferedBitmap`:
+  Provide workarounds for limitations in the Garmin SDK prior to CIQ 4.0.0, where `BufferedBitmap` lacked the functionality needed for custom positioning logic.

+* `CustomBitmap` and `CustomText`:
+  Extend the SDK’s `Bitmap` and `Text` classes to support proportional positioning relative to screen dimensions.
+While the SDK supports only basic centering, these enhancements allow placement based on percentages—e.g., positioning an element at 30% of the screen height.

+### `menu-base/`

 Contains base classes for menu implementations:

 * `BaseMenu`: Extends `CustomMenu` and applies consistent styling across all menus in the app.
 * `BaseMenuItem`: Extends `CustomMenuItem` to provide consistent behavior and styling support across the app.
 At present, its main function is to enable the focus indicator used on Garmin Edge devices.

 Note that apart from that, the *Settings* menu and sitemap menus currently use differently styled menu items.
 Common styling for sitemap-related menu items is implemented in `sitemap-menu/base/BaseSitemapMenuItem`.

-This directory also includes:

-* `ViewHandler`: A centralized utility that **must** be used for switching between views instead of calling `WatchUi` functions directly.
+### `misc/`

+Contains basic utility classes used throughout the UI components:

+* `CustomMath`: Provides common math helper functions.
+* `TextDimensions`: Allows calculating the width of text without requiring a `Dc` (drawing context), useful in contexts where rendering is not yet possible.

+---

+## Folder `control-views`

+Contains classes that implement full-screen views for controlling openHAB items.

+### `commons/`

+Shared components used across different control views:

+* **`custom-view/`**
+  Defines the base class for control views (`CustomView`) and the input delegate.

+* **`input-hints/`**
+  Contains classes for rendering input hints—visual indicators that map physical button actions on the device.

+* **`picker/`**
+  Implements a custom replacement for the Garmin SDK's `Picker`, allowing users to scroll through and select from a list of text values.
+  See the `CustomPicker` class for details on why a custom implementation was chosen.

+* **`touch-area/`**
+  Enables the definition of circular and rectangular screen areas that trigger actions.
+These classes integrate with `CustomView` to support touch interaction.

+### `slider/`

+Implements the Slider widget, built on top of the `CustomPicker`, to allow selection from a range of numeric values.

 ---